Sport in New Zealand: Thoroughbred horse running

-The various Cup days in the major cities attract large crowds, the biggest ones being Auckland Cup week and the Wellington Cup festival.
-Horses often travel to Australia and vice versa for racing and breeding purposes.
-The world-famous Phar Lap and many Melbourne Cup winners were bred in New Zealand.
-Thoroughbred racing is the most prominent type of horse racing in New Zealand, although there is still a strong following of Standardbred harness racing (or "trotters" and "pacers" as they are sometimes known).
+The various Cup days in the major cities attract crowds, the biggest ones being Auckland Cup week and the Wellington Cup festival.
+Phar Lap and many Melbourne Cup winners were bred in New Zealand.

 Athletics (track and field)

 Athletics is New Zealand's second-most successful Olympic sport with 24 medals, of which 10 have been gold.
 Arthur Porritt was New Zealand's first Olympic athletic medallist, winning bronze in the 100 metres at the 1924 Summer Olympics.
 The race was later immortallised in the 1981 film Chariots of Fire, although at Porritt's request his character in the film was renamed "Tom Watson".

 The nation in particular has been strong in middle-distance events.
 New Zealand men have won Olympic gold in the 1500 metres three times: Jack Lovelock in 1936, Peter Snell in 1964 and John Walker in 1976.
 Snell also won back-to-back gold medals in the 800 metres in 1960 and 1964.

 The national governing body is Athletics New Zealand, which formed in 1887 as the New Zealand Amateur Athletics Association and adopted its current name in 1989.